mmiv-center/Research-Information-System/README.md

 ## Specification for terms used

-We are using the REDCap data dictionary model to describe how we represent all data in the research information system.
-This includes information on the project level and information on the series level.
-The first variable in a project is used as the record_id.
+We are using the REDCap data dictionary model to store structured data about projects.
+A small number of REDCap projects are used to organize the data in the research information system.
+This includes information on each research project and information on the incoming image studies and where in the research information system they should end up.

 Item | Description
 -----|------------